DinoChiesa/Apigee-GCP-Logging-Example/README.md

 One of the API Proxy bundles included here depends on the JAR from the JWT Generator callout that is available [here](https://github.com/apigee/iloveapis2015-jwt-jwe-jws).
 I've just included the binary JAR.
 If for some reason you want to re-build the JAR from source, see that repo.
+You probably don't want to use that version of the bundle.
+The builtin policy works and is faster and mo bettah.
+And supported.

 ## Notes

 Unfortunately the security settings have changed on Apigee Edge SaaS since the original publication of this repo.
-The version of the API Proxy that uses the JWT callout JAR will no longer work correctly.
-The other API Proxy still works.
+The version of the API Proxy that uses the Java callout for JWT generation will no longer work correctly.
+The other API Proxies (including the one using GenerateJWT) still works!

 ## License

-This material is Copyright 2017 Google Inc.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2018 Google LLC and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the the API Proxy configuration as well as the nodejs tools and libraries.